log69/yesscript2/README.md

 *This is a work in progress.
 This extension can be tested from Firefox by opening the page about:debugging and loading the manifest file in it.*

 *It is the remake of the YesScript addon that will be incompatible with Firefox version 57+.*

+I take no responsibility whatsoever in regards of this software, use it at your own risk.